 We subscribe to the social philosophy set out in the 21st Century Robot manifesto, where every robot has a name.
-It remains an open question how many names our future robot will have, but if they are viewed as the family cats are in Willian F. Nolan's futuristic book Logan's Run, then they may have three.
+It remains an open question how many names our future robot will have, but if they are viewed as cats are in Willian F. Nolan's futuristic book Logan's Run, then they may have three.
 The name given to them by their family, the name they give to each other, and one secret name, they keep to themselves which gives them their happy secretive purr.
-As those of us who have cats know, they are their own boss, we are merely part of their illusion to think it is us that own them, they clearly have their own plans.
-For our future robots, this raises a whole host of other questions to explore in our micro-SFP, in particular ideas of self image, individuality, and free-will.
-For the purposes of the micro-SFP we illustrate here, let's call our robot TimEE and since we have mentioned cats, lets have another character at part of our plot, what else, but a family cat, that the Human's have named Maxine.
+As those of us who have cats know, they are the boss and we are merely their loyal and loving slaves, they clearly have their own ideas around ownership.
+Extending this analogy to our robot technology, how might a smart Artificially Intelligent robot view itself?
+Would it have ideas of self-image?
+Individuality and free-will?
+Some useful ideas that we might choose to explore in our micro-SFP.
+So we need to name our robot, let's call our robot TimEE, and since we have mentioned cats, lets have another character at part of our story, a family cat, that the Human's have named Maxine.

 3. Create a plot

-The family have left the house, leaving TimEE and Maxine home alone.
-Maxine is clearly feeling board without the humans around.
+What events do we want to make up our story?
+Let's set a scene where the family have left the house, leaving TimEE and Maxine home alone.
+Maxine is clearly feeling bored without the humans around.
 This micro-SFP will explore one aspect of how TimEE and Maxine might interact.

 Step 2: Create the Micro-SFP

-In this step we try to bring our futuristic setting, characters and plot to life in our micro-SFP story.
-This is probably the most challenging step and it can take many iterations to achieve a result you are happy with, discussing your drafts with friends, family, classmates and teachers will also help to add value.
+In this step we try to bring our futuristic setting, characters and plot to life with our micro-SFP story.
+This is probably the most challenging step and it can take many iterations to achieve a result you are happy with, discussing your drafts with friends, family, classmates and teachers will help you develop your ideas and add value to your story.
 In our experience the shorter the micro-SFP, the more challenging it becomes, but the effort spent here is often rewarded with stories which are more mysterious, more thought provoking, sparking more open debate around the chosen theme.
 You may find it helpful to draft a longer version of your story first, and then work on refining and reducing the word count.

-Here is the fist draft of our micro-SFP, we have titled it, Play with me,
+Here is the first draft of our micro-SFP, we have titled it, Play with me,

 "Play with me - Beep, beep, beep, Maxine the family cat ran to chase the ball of string.
 She pawed and played the ball back to the thrower until the ball sat beside its wheels.
 Beep, beep, beep, Maxine pounced on the ball and rolled over with joy.
 Off she chased again as TimEE the robot beeped twice more and threw the ball again.
 Maxine strutted back with the ball caught in her mouth, purring around as TimEE beeped to signal that the family were on their way back from the supermarket."